chrchang/plink-ng/2.0/ReadMe.md

   a pointer to the beginning of each line, and gives you access to a pointer to the end.
 In exchange, the line is invalidated when you iterate to the next one; it's like being forced to pass the same string to std::getline(), or the same buffer to fgets(), on every call.
-But when that's problematic, you can just copy the line before iterating.
-In the many situations where this behavior is just fine, it yields a substantially lower-cost abstraction than the aforementioned standard library functions.
+But whenever that's problematic, you can always just copy the line before iterating.
+In the many situations where there's no need to copy, you have a substantially lower-cost abstraction than the aforementioned standard library functions.
 * It automatically detects and decompresses gzipped and Zstd-compressed files.
   This works with streams.